Drucassam/TrackIP/README.md

 Keep track of the IP addresses that are making the most requests.

-request_handled(ip_address)
+## request_handled(ip_address)
-This function accepts a string containing an IP address like “145.87.2.109”, saves it along with the number of requests made by it.
+This function adds the IP address to the IP list if it still not there or updates the requests count if the IP is already on the list.
+The function also calls “updateTopList” to update the top 100 list.

+## updateTopList(ip_address, requests)
+This function is responsible to maintain the top 100 IPs with the most requests.

-top100()
+## top100()
-This function returns the top 100 IP addresses by request count, with the highest traffic IP address first.
+Returns the top 100 IP addresses by request count, with the highest traffic IP address first.

-clear()
+## clear()
-Clears ip lists.
+Clears the IP lists.